-Most parents in the city don't allow their children to take public transport as it's often considered unreliable and potentially unsafe.
+Most parents in the city don't allow their children to take public transport, as it's often considered unreliable and potentially unsafe.
 Some parents also don't allow their children to play in public parks; however, this is largely an area-specific consideration and, in some of the more affluent areas in Johannesburg, children should be safe provided that they are supervised.

 Activities for children in Johannesburg

 While it may not be the most popular of destinations for family-oriented expats, there are still a number of rewarding activities for children in Johannesburg to enjoy.
-Given its absence of a beach and relative lack of public spaces, businesses in the city often cater to children while many parents are willing to drive a bit further to ensure that their children are entertained.
+Given its absence of a beach and relative lack of public spaces, businesses in the city often cater to children, while many parents are willing to drive a bit further to ensure that their children are entertained.